roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 This defines the things the certificate can be used for.
 If you've read the [series of background articles on SSL][index], there should be no major surprises here.
 However, one note is that both agent and master certificates have both server and client authentication listed.
 This is because:

-* The puppet master cert is also used by puppet agent running on the puppet master node, in order to request a catalog.
+* The Puppet master cert is also used by Puppet agent running on the Puppet master node, in order to request a catalog.
 (From itself, but rules are rules: it still uses HTTPS to do so.)
-* The puppet master server process can sometimes act as a client, requesting services provided by a PuppetDB server, a different puppet master server, or another HTTPS service.
+* The Puppet master server process can sometimes act as a client, requesting services provided by a PuppetDB server, a different Puppet master server, or another HTTPS service.
-* In certain configurations (mostly the deprecated "puppet kick" feature), the puppet agent process can run an HTTPS server that listens for requests on port 8139.
+* In certain configurations (mostly the deprecated "Puppet kick" feature), the Puppet agent process can run an HTTPS server that listens for requests on port 8139.

 ### Puppet-Specific Certificate Extensions